nikita-kostin/active-time-scheduling/README.md

 # Description

-This code is developed as a part of B.Sc. thesis in Informatics "Implementation and Analysis of Algorithms for the Active Time Problem", supervisor: Prof. Dr. Susanne Albers.
+This code is developed as a part of B.Sc. thesis in Informatics at Technical University of Munich "Implementation and Analysis of Algorithms for the Active Time Problem", supervisor: Prof. Dr. Susanne Albers.

 The repository comprises various algorithms for solving the Active Time Problem developed to this date.
 The following table provides a list of the implemented algorithms available in the package `schedulers` and the corresponding